 Did you know inflammation is the basis of both pain and chronic disease?
 Decreasing inflammation takes a multi-pronged approach.
 This includes both physical medicine like chiropractic adjustments and functional medicine to balance/heal the internal systems causing inflammation.

 At LifeWorks Integrative Health, our primary goal in getting you well is finding the source of inflammation so you can feel better.
-Regular chiropractic adjustments are a key player in reducing your inflammation.
+Regular adjustments by a chiropractor at our Shawnee clinic can be a key player in reducing your inflammation.
 Chiropractic care is a vital part of managing inflammation.
 Here’s why…

 The Nervous System